mate-academy/py_pizza1/README.md

 # py_pizza1

 Create a class to generate pizza recipe.
-Provide for the ability to change ingredients in subclasses.
+Provide the ability to change ingredients in subclasses.

 To deploy project on your local machine create new virtual environment and execute this command: